Used Hyundai Kona cars for sale

 Is a second hand Hyundai Kona a good car?

 The Hyundai Kona is a medium-sized SUV, which is to say that it’s roughly half-way between the likes of the Ford Puma at one end, and the big Citroen C5 Aircross at the other.
-Does that make it the perfect middle ground?
-Or an irritating half-way house?

-Get it right, though, and the Hyundai looks almost sci-fi, and it’s good on the inside too.
-There’s a pair of big screens for instruments and infotainment, lifted from bigger, more expensive models.
+Inside there’s a pair of big screens for instruments and infotainment, lifted from bigger, more expensive models.
 Thankfully, Hyundai is one of those brands which realises that you still need proper physical buttons when you’re driving, so there are plenty of those too, which means you’re not constantly having to stare at on-screen menus.
+We just wish it had fewer warning bing-bongs (it’s one of those cars that just likes to warn you about EVERYTHING) or just an easier way to switch them all off.

-There’s lots of space in the back seats too, and a decent 466-litre boot.
+There’s lots of space in the back seats and a decent 466-litre boot.
 There’s no loading lip either, and an adjustable boot floor, so this is a very useful car.

 On the upside, that makes it a bit more entertaining in corners than you might expect, but actually the Kona’s best performance comes on the motorway, where it’s a smooth and refined long-distance cruiser.